shivampatel16/crossword-puzzle-cpp/README.md

 # crossword-puzzle-cpp
-A crossword puzzle model implemented using C++ in late 2017.
+A crossword puzzle model developed using the multi-linked lists data structure, implemented using C++ in late 2017.